ElcomJ/Data_Engineer_Project_01/Readme.md

 ## Preparação do Ambiente de Trabalho

-> Abaixo estara o passo a passo desde a preparação do ambiente até a criação das tabelas no
+> Abaixo estara o passo a passo desde a preparação do ambiente até a criação do Dashboard no Looker Studio:
-Database:

  - Criação do Cluster no AWS Redshift.
  - Criação do Datawarehouse Northwind.